 - Unexpected repairs (e.g., roof, appliances, HVAC).

-Additionally, as a Life Plan Community resident, you’ll have access to assisted living, skilled nursing and memory care for the rest of your life—even if you outlive your financial resources.
+Additionally, as a Life Plan Community resident, you’ll have access to assisted living, skilled nursing and memory support for the rest of your life—even if you outlive your financial resources.

 “Certainty is important to people,” says Ogus.
 “If someone outlives their assets, then he or she is taken care of for the rest of their lives through our benevolence funds.
 So it’s a form of insurance.”